Optical coherence tomography angiography: Other angiography techniques

 The most common angiographic techniques were fluorescein (FA) or indocyanine green angiography (ICGA), which both involve the use of an injectable dye.
 Intravenous dye injection is time-consuming and can have adverse side effects.
 Furthermore, the edges of the capillaries can become blurred due to dye leakage and imaging of the retina can only be 2D when using this method.
 With OCTA, dye injection is not needed making the imaging process faster and more comfortable while at the same time improving the quality of the image.

 The current gold standards of angiography, fluorescein angiography (FA) and indocyanine green angiography (ICGA), both require dye to be injected.

-OCTA does not need dye, but this method takes a long time to capture an image and is susceptible to motion artefacts.
+OCTA does not need dye but is susceptible to motion artefacts.
 The dyes used in FA and ICGA can cause nausea, vomiting, and general discomfort, and only have an effective lifetime on the order of a few minutes.

 From a physics perspective, both dye-based methods utilize the phenomenon of fluorescence.
 For FA, this corresponds to an excitation wavelength of blue (around 470 nm) and an emission wavelength near yellow (520 nm).
 For IGCA, the newer method, the excitation wavelength is between 750 and 800 nm while emission occurs above 800 nm.